28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Marvel at the Washington Park Arboretum UW Botanic Gardens

-Located on the shores of Lake Washington, Washington Park Arboretum UW Botanic Gardens is one of Seattle’s finest green spaces.
-At a massive 230 acres, there’s plenty to see as you wander around Washington Park Arboretum.
-Along with the University of Washington campus across Union Bay, the botanical garden is a favorite spot for viewing cherry blossoms in spring.
+Wandering around its massive 230 acres, I found plenty to see at the Washington Park Arboretum.
+Along with the University of Washington campus across Union Bay, I learned that the botanical garden is a favorite spot for viewing cherry blossoms in spring.
+(Which I, unfortunately, missed.)

-Washington Park Arboretum UW Botanic Gardens offers travelers a ton of fun outdoor activities.
 Stroll along the park’s walking trails, bringing along your camera to capture photos of its rare Pacific Coast trees.
-Hiking along its lakefront boardwalk, you’ll enjoy a gentle breeze over beautiful Lake Washington.
+I dig hiking along its lakefront boardwalk to enjoy a gentle breeze over beautiful Lake Washington.
 At 33.8 square miles, Lake Washington is the second-largest natural lake in Washington State.

 Japanese Garden at Washington Park Arboretum